-Co-funded by Waka Kotahi NZ Transport Agency, Rangitīkei District Council and Hastings District Council, the strengthening work is a requirement that arose after the Government put in place new restrictions around vehicle weights and dimensions in 2016.
+Co-funded by Waka Kotahi NZ Transport Agency, Rangitīkei District Council and Hastings District Council, the strengthening work was a requirement that arose after the Government put in place new restrictions around vehicle weights and dimensions in 2016.

 February until May is the most efficient time of year as winds are lowest, which means work will be less likely to be delayed for safety reasons.